PRANAY-0717/CODER_STORE/README.md

 ## Technologies Used
 - **HTML**: Structure of the web pages.
 - **CSS**: Styling, responsive layout, and modern design elements (gradient backgrounds, semi-transparent containers, and hover effects).
-- **JavaScript**: (If applicable for future functionality like form validation, countdown timer, etc.)

-## Installation
-To run this project locally, follow these steps: